Section D of Multi-Year Edition of Basic Facts

 Data has been taken from audited Annual Reports submitted to the DPI by local districts.
 Revenue and cost measures, by themselves, cannot indicate the extent or quality of a particular district's educational program.
 Users of this data are encouraged to pursue the reasons for revenue and cost differences between districts.

 The pupil "membership" data used in the Comparative Revenue and Comparative Cost calculations is based on district resident pupil counts and does not reflect the actual number of pupils (resident and non-resident) in attendance in a district.
-The pupil "membership" as used here is the average of the full-time equivalency (FTE) of resident pupils on the third Friday in September and the second Friday in January, plus the FTE for summer school, group/foster home, part-time resident and non-resident attendance pupils, statewide choice and Racine pupils, and statewide special needs scholarship program pupils.
+The pupil "membership" as used here is the average of the full-time equivalency (FTE) of resident pupils on the third Friday in September and the second Friday in January, plus the FTE for summer school, group/foster home, part-time resident and non-resident attendance pupils, statewide choice and Racine pupils (WPCP, RPCP), statewide special needs scholarship program pupils, and New Authorizers Independent Charter School (ICS) students.

 Revisions Effective with the 2007-08 Computation